mhallsmoore/qstrader/README.md

 QSTrader is an open-source event-driven backtesting, simulation and live trading platform.

-It is currently being rewritten from the ground up such that:
+It is currently being rewritten to ensure:

 * It is more akin to a portfolio/order management system (OMS)
-* It is significantly more optimised for higher frequency trading
+* It is significantly more optimised for intraday trading (minutely frequency)
 * It makes use of up to date versions of Python (3.4-3.6) and libraries
+* Simulation accuracy is significantly more realistic with regards transaction costs, restrictions and regulatory constraints

 # Development